iamdtang/skaterdav85.github.io/_posts/2016-02-21-handling-nested-resources-in-ember-data.md

 > The format of your links value will influence the final request URL via the urlPrefix method: Links beginning with //, http://, https://, will be used as is, with no further manipulation.
 Links beginning with a single / will have the current adapter's host value prepended to it.
 Links with no beginning / will have a parentURL prepended to it, via the current adapter's buildURL.

-Now maybe your API doesn't return a `links` property but this is how your related data needs to be accessed.
-How can you handle that?
-What you can do is override one of the normalization methods in the serializer like `normalize`, `normalizeResponse`, `normalizeFindAllResponse`, etc, and create a `links` property for each individual resource:
+What if your API doesn't return a `links` property, and this is how your related data needs to be accessed?
+I have found this to be a pretty common scenario.

+To handle this, you can override one of the normalization methods in the serializer like `normalize`, `normalizeResponse`, `normalizeFindAllResponse`, etc, and create a `links` property for each individual resource:

-In my example, I am calling `store.findAll('user')`, so I can just override `normalizeFindAllResponse`.
+For example, if you are calling `store.findAll('user')`, you can override `normalizeFindAllResponse`.

 ```js
 // app/serializers/user.js